Bahrain Petroleum Company: Operations

 BAPCO is an integrated oil company operating in the field of refining, and marketing.
 It operates a 267000 oilbbl/d oil refinery which lies midway between the original BAPCO expat workers accommodation township of Awali and Sitra.
 The complex also includes storage facilities for 14 Moilbbl, a marketing terminal, and a marine terminal.
 95% of the company's products are for exports.
+BAPCO is a major exporter of diesel, jet fuel and naphtha to countries in the Middle East and Asia.

 About one-sixth of this crude originates from the Bahrain Field, with the remainder being pumped from Saudi Arabia.
 Saudi Aramco supplies approximately 350000 oilbbl/d through the 112 km pipeline from Aramco's Abqaiq Plant.
 Once the flagship Sitra refinery's expansion is completed in 2023, its capacity will be increased from 267,000 bpd to 380,000 bpd.